mrgrotts/portal/README.md

 `QUICKBOOKS_SECRET=YOUR_QUICKBOOKS_SECRET`

 3. If you plan to use Google Cloud Storage, you must download your `client_secret.json` and include it in the root of the `server` directory
+4. If you plan to use Google Cloud Service Accounts, you must download your service account's Private Key as a .json file and include it in the root of the `server` directory
-4. `npm run start` --> backend runs on localhost:8080
+5. `npm run start` --> backend runs on localhost:8080
-5. Open a third terminal window, `cd client` --> npm install --> LEAVE OPEN
+6. Open a third terminal window, `cd client` --> npm install --> LEAVE OPEN
-6. In the root of the `client` directory, create a file `.env` as follows, replacing values with your own:
+7. In the root of the `client` directory, create a file `.env` as follows, replacing values with your own:

 `REACT_APP_GOOGLE_MAPS_API_KEY=[YOUR GOOGLE MAPS API KEY]`

-7. `npm run start` --> React Dev Server runs on localhost:3000
+8. `npm run start` --> React Dev Server runs on localhost:3000